oVirt/ovirt-site/source/develop/dev-process/working-with-gerrit.html.md

 The patch life cycle process comprises of the following steps:

 1.  ‎The patch is checked
-    -   Create a draft patch for early reviews
-    -   Verification (Verified+1)
+    -   Verification (Verified+1): bug fix, new functionality etc. to be verified by a person
-    -   Maintainer review approval (Code-Review+2).
+    -   Maintainer review and approval (Code-Review+2)
     -   Publishing.
 This triggers Continuous Integration (CI)

 2. CI tests passed (Continuous-Integration+1)